zYxDevs/Hideri/README.md

 * aliases: `<hanime`

 ## Embed Patterns
-Hideri also responds to the following patterns anywhere in a message
+Hideri also responds to the following patterns anywhere in a message.
+Note that, by default, Hideri is configured to only respond to these Hideri is @mentioned in the message.
 #### `(gallery page)`: gets a specific page and gallery from nhentai
 * example: `(177013)` or `(238029 16)`
 #### `!gallery page!`: gets a specific page and gallery from hitomi.la